developmentseed/observe-api/README.md

 1) Using environment variables, full list available at [config/custom-environment-variables.json](config/custom-environment-variables.json)

-2) Adding file `config/local-development.json`.
+2) Adding configuration file `config/local-development.json`.
 It will not be git-tracked and will override options for `development` environment.
+Please refer to this [example](config/local-development.json.example).

-This application uses [config module](https://www.npmjs.com/package/config), please refer to the [documentation](https://github.com/lorenwest/node-config/wiki) for usage details.
+This application uses [config module](https://www.npmjs.com/package/config), please check the [documentation](https://github.com/lorenwest/node-config/wiki) for usage details.

 ### Development